-The ARC held four (4) meetings during FY2023.
+The ARC held four (4) meetings during FY2024.
 The Group CEO, CFO, and GCIAO were present at these meetings.
-The External Auditors attended the meetings that discussed the half year and full year results.
+The External Auditors attended all the meetings of the ARC, including those that discussed the half-year and full-year results.
 The ARC reviewed and considered the following:

-- Overall scope of both internal and external audits and results of their respective audits; - (ii) Significant internal and external audit observations and Management's responses; - (iii) Group Internal Audit Goals in response to Internal Audit Quality Assurance Review; - (iv) Half-year and full-year results announcements and the financial statements and recommendation to the Board; - (v) Adoption of the Singapore Financial Reporting Standards (International); - (vi) Interested Person Transactions; - (vii) Corporate service charges; - (viii) Risk management and adequacy and effectiveness of internal controls; - (ix) Independence of the External Auditors; - (x) Recommendation to the Board of the appointment or re-appointment of External Auditors and its remuneration; and - (xi) Significant matters (if any) raised through the Whistleblowing channel.
+- (i) Overall scope of both internal and external audits and results of their respective audits; - (ii) Significant internal and external audit observations and Management's responses; - (iii) Group Internal Audit Goals in response to Internal Audit Quality Assurance Review; - (iv) Half-year and full-year results announcements and the financial statements and recommendation to the Board; - (v) Adoption of the Singapore Financial Reporting Standards (International); - (vi) Interested Person Transactions;

+- (vii) Corporate service charges; - (viii) Risk management and adequacy and effectiveness of internal controls; - (ix) Independence of the External Auditors; - (x) Recommendation to the Board of the appointment or reappointment of External Auditors and their remuneration; and - (xi) Significant matters (if any) raised through the Whistleblowing channel.